iAvicenna/Residual-Network-Pytorch/README.md

 ### Discussion
 Note that a high precision, low recall for an object X means that the network is very cautious about this object.
-So for many objects which are X, the network might say "this is not X", but if it says it is "X" then it is very likely to be correct.
+So for many objects which are X, the network might say "this is not X", but if it says "it is X" then it is very likely to be correct.
 So its true guesses are very precise but can not recall many X's.

 A high recall but low precision for an object X means that the network is very good at finding all the objects